razorpay/blade/packages/blade/src/components/Menu/_decisions/decisions.md

 ## Is this a breaking change for Dropdown consumers?

 **No**.
 Everything that works currently will continue to work.
 We will deprecate the DropdownButton, DropdownLink usage and recommend moving to Menu for those usecase but not break the usage of DropdownButton or DropdownLink.

+How migration from deprecated API to recommended API will look like-

 ```diff
 - <Dropdown>